Aarons9090/product-designs/README.md

 ## *Limitless* - credit card company
-The idea was to create a design of a credit card company's landing page.
+The idea was to create a design for a credit card company's landing page.
 However, I don't think the first view and the rest of the landing page really fit together.

 [Link to Figma Proto](https://www.figma.com/proto/OaNplYxwFWuZUmJM3KuMF5/limitless?type=design&node-id=16-83&t=w1wjj4IydPQwKno0-0&scaling=min-zoom&page-id=0:1)